coordinationdesk/end2end_monitoring_dashboard/README.md

 tox -c ${WORK_DIR}/maas-cds/tox.ini -e build
 ```

-Or adapt and use use given script.
+Or adapt and use the given script.

 ```bash
 ./build_modules.sh